Mofafa/Face-Detection-with-HOG-and-SVM/README.md

 run Toptest.m

-Principles.pptx is a simple explanation for the principles used.
+Principles.pdf is a simple explanation for the principles used.
 Some pictures in it is not originate from me and I got them on the internet.

 I learned the basic face detection knowledge from associate professor James Hays lecture website, appreciate his lecture a lot! https://www.cc.gatech.edu/~hays/compvision/proj5/